Republican lawmakers seek wet-market ban in China

 According to Buchanan, live animal markets had been an incubator of deadly infections like COVID-19.
 "These markets are unsanitary and inhumane and have led to the deaths of countless animals and human," Buchanan said.
 "They should be shut down immediately to prevent the next outbreak of a deadly virus."
 In an accompanying statement, Lisa Vanderpump, founder of The Vanderpump Dog Foundation, said there was a need to address the root of where this devastating pandemic began.

-"Any lack of action with regards to addressing the source of this pandemic will present a danger for our future, and the threat that similar diseases will not only reoccur but expand," she said.
-PTI LKJ HMB.
+"Any lack of action with regards to addressing the source of this pandemic will present a danger for our future, and the threat that similar diseases will not only reoccur but expand," she said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)